Cover

 Rome Summer Seminars on Religion and Global Politics

-Note: Applications for the 2024 Rome Summer Seminars (June 2-June 15) will open in the Fall of 2023.
-Please check back for updates soon
+Applications for the 2024 Rome Summer Seminars (June 2-June 15) are now open!

 The Rome Summer Seminars is a two-week program for graduate students, scholars and practitioners working at the crossroads of religion and global politics which is designed to draw on the unique religious and geopolitical resources of the city of Rome.
-The Seminars will begin with a 10-day writing workshop for students and culminate in a 2-day policy dialogue for senior scholars and practitioners.
+The Seminars will begin with a 2-day policy dialogue for senior scholars and practitioners followed by a 10-day writing workshop for students.
 Students attending the workshop will have the possibility to participate in the policy dialogue as observers.

 The Seminars aspire to become a hub for innovative reflection on religion and politics and to form a new network of scholars and leaders equipped with the religious knowledge, academic training and policy expertise to effectively engage major policy debates on religion and global affairs.
 Students will explore key themes emerging in the field of religion and global politics and meet with religious leaders, scholars and policy-markers from across Europe, North Africa and the Middle East.

 The program will include public panels, lectures by experts in the field and research seminars with members of the steering committee.
-Keynote speakers from the 2023 edition included Olivier Roy (European University Institute), Kristina Stoeckl (University of Innsbruck), Cenap Aydin (Istituto Tevere), Scott Appleby (University of Notre Dame), Mohammed Hashas (LUISS) and Anna Rowlands (Durham University), among others.
+Keynote speakers from the 2023 edition included Olivier Roy (European University Institute), Kristina Stoeckl (LUISS), Cenap Aydin (Istituto Tevere), Scott Appleby (University of Notre Dame), Mohammed Hashas (LUISS) and Anna Rowlands (Durham University), among others.

 Venue and Visits